MooersLab/talon-voice-quiz.el/README.md

 ## Purpose
 Improve recall of Talon Voie commands via quiz written in elisp for interactive use in the Emacs minibuffer.

+## Recommeded usage
+Run through questions on a subtopic until recall is better than 90 percent and then get to work.

+## Disclaimer
+This is a programming tool, not an educational tool.
+It provides no explanations and no context.

 ## Contents
-Quiz written with each a question as a separate interactive function.
+Quiz written in elisp with each a question as a separate interactive function.
+This quiz can only be run inside of Emacs.
 There are 23 categories and 603 questions.